jerryc05/jerryc05-Pypi/README.md

 ### Option 2: Download from GitHub

 You can download the latest pre-release archive of `jerryc05` from [GitHub](https://github.com/jerryc05/jerryc05-PyPI/archive/master.zip), [GitLab](https://gitlab.com/jerryc05/jerryc05-PyPI/-/archive/master/jerryc05-PyPI-master.zip), or [Tencent Dev](<https://dev.tencent.com/u/jerryc05/p/jerryc05-PyPI/git/archive/master>).
-This approach is for advanced users, and they know what to do.
+This option is for advanced users, and they know what to do.
 Therefore, no further instructions will be addressed here.

 ## How To Use